filloax/hub-room-2.0/README.md

 	- ``SpiderCount``: Integer.
 Statue drops a number of blue spiders as consumables drop.
 Optional.

 Statues currently have a 25% chance of dropping something when bombed.

+## Credits

+Originally created by Sentinel, currently mantained by Filloax.
+Contributions also from Guwahavel, Kittenchilly, and other modders.